View all text of Chapter 401 [§ 40101 - § 40132]

 (C) the total number of operations under this exception is limited to not more than five flights in any 30-day period over a particular park.

 (4)Special rule for safety requirements.—Notwithstanding subsection (c), an existing commercial air tour operator shall apply, not later than 90 days after the date of the enactment of this section, for operating authority under part 119, 121, or 135 of title 14, Code of Federal Regulations.
 A new entrant commercial air tour operator shall apply for such authority before conducting commercial air tour operations over a national park or tribal lands.
-The Administrator shall make every effort to act on any such application for a new entrant and
+The Administrator shall make every effort to act on any such application for a new entrant and issue a decision on the application not later than 24 months after it is received or amended.

 (5)Exemption for national parks with 50 or fewer flights each year.—